poyrazavsever/poyrazavsever/README.md

 <details close>
 <summary><h3>About Me</h3></summary>

-Hi, I'm Poyraz.
-Since childhood, I've been curious about how digital products work.
-Today, that curiosity has evolved into crafting software solutions centered around user experience.
-I enjoy full-stack development, interface design, and digital content creation.
-I love building, learning, and sharing.
+Hi, I'm **Poyraz Avsever** — a designer, developer, and content creator based in Türkiye.
+Since childhood, I've been fascinated by how digital experiences shape the world.
+That curiosity evolved into a career where I design, develop, and deliver scalable interfaces, interactive systems, and modern SaaS platforms.

+My primary focus areas include:
+- **UI/UX Design** – creating human-centered, consistent, and aesthetic interfaces
+- **Frontend Engineering** – building interactive and optimized web apps using Next.js & Tailwind CSS
+- **Backend Development** – designing scalable APIs with NestJS, Supabase, and PostgreSQL
+- **Content Creation** – producing educational and creative tech content for YouTube, Medium, and Instagram

 </details>